MileHacker Logo

 Quick Facts

 Population: Approximately 1.5 million people, largest concentration in Murcia city.
 Capital City: Murcia.
 Main Languages: Spanish (Castilian).
 English is spoken in tourist areas.
 Currency: Euro (€).
-Time Zone: Central European Time (CET), UTC+1.
-In The middle european style Summer Time (CEST), UTC+2, during daylight saving.
+The Time difference: Central European Time (CET), UTC+1.
+In The central european style Summer Time (CEST), UTC+2, during daylight saving.
 Electricity: 230V, 50Hz.
 Plug types C and F (two circular pins).

 Cuisine & Climate

 Cuisine: Based on fresh local produce and seafood.
 Known for rice dishes like Caldero, and unique desserts like Paparajotes.
 Climate: Mediterranean with semi-arid characteristics.
 Hot, dry summers.
-Mild winters.
+Not very cold winters.

 Attractions